kevinpollet/typescript-es-modules-node-example/README.md

 [![Build Status](https://github.com/kevinpollet/typescript-es-modules-node-example/workflows/Build/badge.svg)](https://github.com/kevinpollet/typescript-es-modules-node-example/actions)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)

-Following [Announcing a new experimental modules](https://medium.com/@nodejs/announcing-a-new-experimental-modules-1be8d2d6c2ff) post, this repository is an example of a TypeScript app running with the new `experimental modules` feature shipped with Node.js 12.
-As explained in the linked post, it's now possible to use `import` and `export` syntax in `js` files, so ES Modules transpiled from TypeScript can be used out of the box 😎
+Based on the [Announcing a new experimental modules](https://medium.com/@nodejs/announcing-a-new-experimental-modules-1be8d2d6c2ff) post from the Node team, this repository is an example of a TypeScript app running with the new `experimental modules` feature shipped with Node.js 12.
+As explained in the linked post, it's now possible to use `import` and `export` syntax in `.js` files, so ES Modules transpiled from TypeScript can be used out of the box 😎

 ## Project tree